2020 Southeastern Conference football season

 The 2020 Southeastern Conference football season was the 88th season of SEC football taking place during the 2020 NCAA Division I FBS football season.
 The season was scheduled to begin on September 3, 2020 and end with the 2020 SEC Championship Game on December 5, 2020.
 The SEC is a Power Five conference under the College Football Playoff.
 The entire schedule was originally released on August 7, 2019.
 However, the 2020 season had to be shortened due to complications from the COVID-19 pandemic, resulting in the season beginning September 26 and ending with the 2020 SEC Championship Game on December 19.

-Previous season

-To conclude the 2019 Southeastern Conference football season, the LSU Tigers defeated the Georgia Bulldogs 37–10 in the 2019 SEC Championship Game, held in Atlanta.